Stats

 Stats offers an intuitive visual representation of your Mac's memory (RAM) utilization.
 Users can quickly see how much memory is free, used, cached, and compressed.
 This module helps identify memory leaks or applications consuming excessive RAM, which can significantly impact system responsiveness.
 For professionals dealing with memory-intensive tasks like video editing, 3D rendering, or large data analysis, this insight is invaluable for resource management.
 The display can be customized to show different metrics, such as a percentage bar, raw gigabyte values, or a combination, making it easy to gauge memory pressure and decide if closing certain applications is necessary for optimal performance.

 Keeping an eye on your storage drives is essential for maintaining system health and performance.
 The disk module in Stats monitors read and write speeds for all mounted volumes, including internal SSDs and external drives.
 This helps in understanding data transfer rates, identifying potential storage bottlenecks, or confirming if a backup process is actively running.
 For users working with large files or frequent data transfers, observing disk activity can pinpoint delays.
-The module provides real-time graphs and numerical values, ensuring you're always aware of how your storage is performing without needing to delve into complex system logs.
+The module provides real-time graphs and numerical values, ensuring you're always aware of how your storage is performing without needing to look into complex system logs.
 It supports APFS and other common macOS file systems.

 The network module provides a clear, concise view of your Mac's internet and local network activity.
 It displays real-time upload and download speeds, total data transferred since boot, and the current IP address.
 This is incredibly useful for diagnosing network connectivity issues, monitoring data usage (especially for capped internet plans), or simply seeing if an application is actively transferring data in the background.
 Users can choose to monitor specific network interfaces, allowing for focused insights into Wi-Fi, Ethernet, or even VPN connections.
 Visual graphs make it easy to spot spikes in network traffic, helping users understand if their connection is performing as expected.